cupools/emilia/README.md

 `Emilia` gets stylesheet files and recognizes sprite mark like `url(a.png?__sprite)`, finally output updated stylesheet files as well as sprite pictures.
 It supports `rem` and `px`, also supports numerical conversion.
 Besides, it tries to be designed easier to fit different frameworks, such as fis3 or webpack.

+If you are tend to build sprite pictures according to image resources, maybe you like [Lia](https://github.com/cupools/lia).

 ## Getting started
 ```bash
 npm install --save-dev emilia